 No one wants to think about the return of cold weather – especially in June, when summer has only just begun.
 But for your garden to continue to look its best, there a few things you can do now in preparation.

-Dig up some spring-flowering bulbs such as tulips and hyacinths and store in a cool, airy shed, while daffodils, snowdrops and bluebells can be left in the ground all year round.
+Dig up spring-flowering bulbs such as tulips (Tulipa) and hyacinths (Hyacinthus orientalis) and store in a cool, airy shed, while daffodils (Narcissus), snowdrops (Galanthus) and bluebells (Hyacinthoides) can be left in the ground all year round.
 Don’t leave any bulbs in the ground near plants that will need watering during the summer, as they won’t like the wet and will usually end up rotting.
-Spring bedding plants such as forget-me-nots and wallflowers will now be finished – remove and add to your compost bin.
+Spring bedding plants such as forget-me-nots (Myosotis) and wallflowers (Erysimum) will now be finished – remove and add to your compost bin.